sunnysinghdev/Notes/DesignPattern.md

 same interfaces only need to implement a specific set of methods as opposed to a monolithic interface of methods.
 ### Dependency Inversion Principle (DIP)
 The DIP is all about isolating your classes from concrete implementations and having them depend on abstract classes or interfaces.
 It promotes the mantra of coding to an interface rather than an implementation, which increases flexibility within a system by ensuring you are not tightly coupled to one implementation.

+>High-level modules should not depend on low-level modules.
+Both should depend on abstractions.

+>Abstractions should not depend on details.
+Details should depend on abstractions.
 ## Layered Architechture
 ![Clean Architecture](/images/LayeredArchitechture.png)